-- FAQ ≤ 5 or CDR Sum of Boxes ≤ 3 (Note the FAQ data is based on an analysis of NACC database by Teng et al 2010, and CDR Sum of Boxes based on unpublished analysis of NACC data), and - 2.
-At least one neuropsychological cognitive domain Z score < -1.5 Z (see section 2.2.a), and - 3.
-Definite Cognitive Decline in General Cognitive Performance score (see section 2.2.b).
-(Subjective complaint by subject not necessary.)
+- FAQ ≤ 5 or CDR Sum of Boxes ≤ 3 (Note the FAQ data is based on an analysis of NACC database by Teng et al 2010, and CDR Sum of Boxes based on unpublished analysis of NACC data), and - At least one neuropsychological cognitive domain Z score < -1.5 Z (see section 2.2.a), and - 3.
+Definite Cognitive Decline in General Cognitive Performance score (see section 2.2.b). - (Subjective complaint by subject not necessary.)

 Note that we will not ask diagnostic reviewers to distinguish MCI subtypes.
-That can and will be accomplished through the neuropsychological test results.